Menu

 President-Elect:

-• Shall perform all duties of the President in the event of his/her inability to act.
+• Shall perform all duties of the President in the event of the president’s inability to act.

-• Shall serve as President after a one-year terms as President-Elect.
+• Shall serve as President after a one-year term as President-Elect.

 • Shall prepare the KanSPRA entry for NSPRA’s annual Mark of Distinction recognition program for exemplary chapters by May 15.

-• Shall attend the NSPRA Leaders’ Meeting at NSPRA Seminar.
+• Shall attend the NSPRA Leaders’ Meeting at NSPRA Seminar and the NSPRA Presidents Summit.
 If unable to attend, shall work with President to appoint Treasurer or another Chapter designee to attend.

 • Shall create and implement an action plan that reflects the organizational strategic plan.